WTVQ-DT: Non-news

 In 1976, WTVQ began producing Happy's Hour, a weekday afternoon children's show that was the last of its kind to air on Lexington television.
 The show's host, Happy the Clown, was portrayed by staff announcer Tim Eppenstein.
 He was joined by his sidekick Froggy, a frog puppet portrayed by an unidentified puppeteer.
 Unlike most local children's shows, Happy's Hour did not feature a studio audience with area children.
 The show proved to be a smash success that led to merchandise sales (including T-shirts, bumper stickers, and even the show's theme song on record) and several guest appearances at community events.
 Due to shifting economics and program philosophies in the local television industry at the time, as well as an ownership change, Happy's Hour quietly faded away in 1979.

 On February 17, 2020, the station debuted the afternoon talk show The Lee and Hayley Show, featuring former WLEX-TV personalities Lee Cruse and Hayley Harmon.
 The duo had exited the local NBC affiliate the previous year.
 Cruse and Harmon produce the show through their own company, with production services provided by WTVQ.
-The program is now also aired in Bowling Green on WBKO/Fox and on four additional Morris-owned stations.
+By 2021, the program was airing in Bowling Green on WBKO–Fox and on four additional Morris-owned stations.